katsmith133/glwagner.github.io/_pages/about.md

 I try to better understand the Earth's ocean and why it moves in such mysterious ways.

+I grew up in Boston suburb but am shaped by western landscapes.
 I received my Ph.D. from the University of California, San Diego in May, 2016 for a dissertation titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
-In my dissertation I use asymptotic mathematical methods and simple computer simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.
+My dissertation uses asymptotic mathematical methods and simple computer simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.